 For a more technological approach to cleaning between your teeth and under your gums, you could consider a water or air flosser.
 These hand-held devices, also known as oral irrigators, deliver a pressurised burst of air and/or water between two teeth.
 For some people, they are the easiest way to floss, especially for hard-to-reach back teeth.

-Two of the most popular models in this market are the Waterpik WP-660UK and the Philips Sonicare AirFloss Pro, although many other brands are available.
+Two of the most popular models in this market are the Waterpik WP-660UK and the Philips Sonicare AirFloss Pro.
 The AirFloss combines air and water in short bursts to “take the hassle out of flossing”.
 It uses only about a teaspoon of water per session, compared to the Waterpik which uses a lot more.

 There is some doubt among dentists as to whether water jets are as effective as traditional string floss, which physically scrapes plaque from teeth.
 And of course, they are much more pricey.